Virtua Fighter (video game)

-is a fighting game created for the Sega Model 1 arcade platform by AM2, a development group within Sega, headed by Yu Suzuki.
-An early prototype version was location tested in Japan by August 1993, before the complete game was released worldwide in October 1993.
-It is the first game in the Virtua Fighter series, and the first arcade fighting game to feature fully 3D polygon graphics.
-The game has been ported to several platforms including the Sega Saturn, Sega 32X, and Microsoft Windows.
+is a 1993 fighting game developed and published by Sega for arcades.
+It was developed for the Sega Model 1 arcade platform by AM2, a development group within Sega headed by Yu Suzuki.
+An early prototype version was location tested in Japan by August 1993, before the complete game was released worldwide in December 1993.
+It was the first arcade fighting game to feature fully 3D polygon graphics.
+The game was ported to Sega Saturn as a global launch title in 1994 and 1995, and also received a port to the Sega 32X.

 The game was critically acclaimed and a major hit, becoming one of Sega's best-selling arcade games of all time with more than 40,000 arcade units sold while the Saturn versions sold over 1 million copies.
 Virtua Fighter was highly regarded for its in-depth 3D fighting engine and real-world fighting techniques, and has been revolutionary and highly influential in the evolution of the genre and video games in general.
+Its success led to the Virtua Fighter series, with its sequel Virtua Fighter 2 released in 1994.

-An update titled Virtua Fighter Remix, developed by AM1, was released for the Saturn in 1995, and ported to the arcade later that same year.
-The game's remake, Virtua Fighter 10th Anniversary, was released for the PlayStation 2 in 2003 as a stand-alone title in Japan and as a bonus to Virtua Fighter 4: Evolution in North America.
+In 1995, an update titled Virtua Fighter Remix was developed and released by AM1, featuring drastic graphical improvements.
+This improved version was quickly ported to the Saturn console and later received a port to Windows.
+The game's remake, Virtua Fighter 10th Anniversary, was released for the PlayStation 2 in 2003 as a standalone title in Japan and as a bonus in Virtua Fighter 4: Evolution in North America.

 Gameplay

-The Virtua label indicates that the onscreen action takes place in a 3D environment, however movement was restricted to 2D.
-The images were created using wireframe and flat-shaded quad polygons.
-Beyond 3D, it retained the staple of multiple characters, each with their own distinctive moves.
+The Virtua label indicates that the onscreen action takes place in a 3D environment; however, movement is restricted to 2D.
+The graphics were made using wireframe and flat-shaded quad polygons.
+The game retains the fighting game staple of having multiple characters, each with their own distinctive moves.

 In the game's single-player mode, the player faces all eight characters (including a duplicate of the chosen character) in a pre-determined order, followed by a fight with the game's boss, Dural.
-Each fight is a best-of-three match, and the player has three ways to win: knocking out the opponent, forcing them out of the ring, or having more health left when time runs out.
+Each fight is a best-of-three match, and the player has three ways of winning: knocking out the opponent, forcing them out of the ring, or having more health left when time runs out.

-Unlike other fighting games of the early 1990s (such as Street Fighter II or Mortal Kombat), the game relies on a control stick and only three buttons, punch, kick, and guard (block) although different situations and button combinations led to a vast variety of moves for each character.
+Unlike other fighting games of the early 1990s (such as Street Fighter II or Mortal Kombat), the game relies on a control stick and only three buttons, punch, kick and guard (block), although different situations and button combinations led to a vast variety of moves for each character.